Soudaminir Sansar: 15 years later

 Soudamini comes back in her next birth.
 Shankar became a good and the only Doctor in the village for his late wife Soudamini's wish.
 Even though he became completely different and stoic then before and only believed his Mejo Maa, Annakali as he thought no one else in his family cared enough for Sodu as Annakali was the only one who heard Sodu's cries that day and tried to save her.
 In her next birth Soudamini was born as an actress named Mini.
 She came to Shankar's village Berachampa with her Mom and Dad, for her new movie's shooting and enters Mukherjee house as Sodu.
 Everyone thought she is having mental problems as she slowly starts to regain her past lives memories so Shankar starts treating her due to her family's request.
 Mansha, Shankar's second wife, who is also Annakali's niece starts to hate and grow jealous of her.
 Shankar slowly starts to suspect that Mini is his lost Sodu as she came back in a reincarnation which both Bhootdadu and the family believed but Mini remains silent in pain even though she knew the truth, because it could cause a problem for her to know the actual truth behind Sodu's death.
 The two of them form a sweet friendship, but Mini's heart was soon broken as Shankar tries to explain her that all she remembers now was the past.
 She may be a reincarnation for Sodu, but she is also Mini who is a star and has a career for herself.
 Grief-stricken Shankar asks Mini to leave and that she shouldn't remain stuck in her past lives’ memories and love anymore, it's not possible for them to be together since Shankar has a second wife now but the age difference between them still doesn't help as they both remember their sweet memories together.
-Chini, Mini's cousin sister gets married to Gansha as they both fell in love with each other.
+Chini, Mini's cousin sister, and Gansha fall in love and marry.